Veldskoen Shoes: History

 Veldskoen Shoes was founded in 2016 by friends Nick Dreyer and Ross Zondagh.

 After watching the opening ceremony of the 2016 Summer Olympics in Rio de Janeiro, Brazil, it is believed that the pair held the viewpoint that the South African athletes had an opportunity to express their national heritage more profoundly through their attire at the opening ceremony.
 The two started envisioning the kind of outfits that could have more aptly embodied the essence of South Africa.
 While discussing options, Ross Zondagh proposed the idea of incorporating a pair of leather Veldskoen, citing their iconic status as South African shoes.
-However, Dreyer expressed scepticism, noting that Veldskoen was no longer considered fashionable.
+However, Dreyer expressed skepticism, noting that Veldskoen was no longer considered fashionable.
 Their conversation delved into strategies for enhancing the shoe's appeal, infusing it with a sense of fashion-forwardness, and fostering a sense of unity among South Africans.
-The end product was in the form of brightly coloured soles and laces representing South Africa's flag and rainbow nation; which is Veldskoen Shoes trademark look.
+The end product was in the form of brightly colored soles and laces representing South Africa's flag and rainbow nation; which is Veldskoen Shoes' trademark look.